A statistical framework for detecting therapy-induced resistance from drug screens: Conclusion

-We proceeded to validate our framework using data from mixtures of gastric CNSCs and CSCs treated with ciclopirox olamine \cite{padua2023high}, as well as data from an imatinib-sensitive and -resistant \textit{Ba/F3} mixture \cite{kohn2023phenotypic}.
-Our framework successfully demonstrated the absence of drug-induced transition in the latter dataset, which is consistent with the original experimental observations.
-However, validation using data from \cite{padua2023high} posed a challenge due to the limited amount of \textit{in vitro} data available, which was not comparable to the extensive data generated in our \textit{in silico} experiments.
-This is at least in part due to the experimental procedure described in \cite{padua2023high}, which involves the use of FASC to separate CSCs and CNSCs -- a step that our framework does not require.
-Nevertheless, our newly proposed framework indicates that CPX-O induces plasticity in the AGS gastric carcinoma cell line using the AIC model selection technique.
-This finding aligns with the conclusion drawn in \cite{padua2023high}.
+We validated our framework using data from the gastric carcinoma cell line (AGS) treated with ciclopirox olamine (CPX-O) {\cite{padua2023high}}, as well as BRAF-mutated melanoma cell line (COLO858) treated with Vemurafenib {\cite{comandante2020phenotype}}.
+Based on single-cell tracking analysis, these two studies confirm the presence of drug-induced plasticity in both datasets.
+Coupled with the AIC model selection scheme, our novel statistical framework is able to indicate the presence of drug-induced plasticity in both datasets using live-cell imaging bulk data alone.
+Validation using data from \cite{padua2023high} posed challenges due to the limited \textit{in vitro} data available.
+This discrepancy is partly due to the experimental procedure described in \cite{padua2023high}, which involves using FASC to separate CSCs and CNSCs -- a step that our framework does not require.
+Nevertheless, our framework indicates that CPX-O induces plasticity in the AGS gastric carcinoma cell line, aligning with the conclusions in \cite{padua2023high}.
+In the COLO858--Vemurafenib validation experiment, an abundance of time-course data over a period of 120 hours is provided in {\cite{comandante2020phenotype}}.
+However, we observed a logistic type of proliferation dynamics, potentially caused by carrying capacity, which is not assumed in our model.
+Therefore, we chose to employ only the initial 60 hours data, which demonstrated a clear exponential type of proliferation.
+Incorporating logistic proliferation dynamics is a potential future direction.

 In general, our framework requires many parameters to model various drug effects, necessitating multiple data points at distinct concentration levels to adequately capture mixture dynamics under drug influence.
 However, this requirement may be offset by the advantage of not needing a more sophisticated technique for subpopulation separation.
 Moreover, the quality of the data is equally as important as the quantity of it.
 As observed in our \textit{in silico} experiments, some true parameter sets became unidentifiable under the specific concentration levels used in the experiments.
 To enhance the framework's utility, one future direction involves developing techniques for experimental design, meaning optimal selection of drug concentrations and time points for accurate parameter inference.
 Such analysis could markedly improve the framework's ability to extract insights from HTS data.